dusmel/engineering-playbook/5. Developing/Conventions/readme.md

 #### Message Footer
 ***
-Finished, fixed or delivered stories should be listed on a separate line in the footer prefixed with "Finishes", "Fixes" , or "Delivers" keyword like this:
+Finished, fixed or delivered issue types should be listed on a separate line in the footer prefixed with "Finishes", "Fixes" , or "Delivers" keyword like this:
 ```
-[(Finishes|Fixes|Delivers) #TRACKER_STORY_ID]
+[(Finishes|Fixes|Delivers) JIRA_ISSUE_ID]
 ```

 #### Message Example
 ***
 ```
-feat(kafka): implement exactly once delivery
+story(kafka): implement exactly once delivery

 - ensure every event published to kafka is delivered exactly once
 - implement error handling for failed delivery

-[Delivers #130635935]
+[Delivers DT-1048]
 ```

 ### Pull Request